Rauttis/aws-s3-static-site-cdk/README.md

 ### Updating site content
 Just run step 3 again.
 You will only need to re-deploy the infrastructure if you make changes to the domain.
-In that case just run step 2 again.
+In that case just run step 2 again with the new domain parameters.

 ## Delete static site
 You can delete the entire stack with